 Day 2: 07.10.2018

 We started our descent in the morning at around 6:55 AM.
 Just 30 minutes of walk and we were greeted by the sun shining over the mountains.
 The beauty of the woods comforted our hearts.
 The forest’s smell was fresh and organic.
 We could hear the songs of birds.
 En-route we also spotted two pheasants.
-Grahan is still untouched and road less traveled in Parvati Valley.
+Grahan is still untouched and the road less traveled in Parvati Valley.
 The charm of Grahan lies in the fact that it is located deep inside the forest that can help you feel a sense of total disconnect from the outer world, which is a much-needed relief in today’s life.

 We reached Kasol at 10:45 AM.
 We then boarded a bus to Bhuntar at around 12:05 PM.
-I was just looking at the green mountains passing by when a voice came from the backseat, Hello! are you guys coming from Kasol ?
-I looked back, an old man wearing a traditional himachali hat was smiling at us.
+I was just looking at the green mountains passing by when a voice came from the backseat, Hello! are you guys coming from Kasol?
+I looked back, an old man wearing a traditional Himachali hat was smiling at us.
 I said yes, we had gone for trekking from Kasol to Grahan.
 Oh! that’s great people usually come here to smoke hash otherwise.
 Seeming to be an interesting guy, I just kept on talking to him and he told me that he is living in Kalga from last five and a half months.
 He retired last year, stays in New York with his family.
 Then why you are here?
 I just asked him and he said I am on a vacation.
-Can you believe a 67 year old man living in New York and is alone on vacation in a remote town of himachal ?
+Can you believe a 67-year-old man living in New York and is alone on vacation in a remote town of Himachal?
 He was totally a surprise package to us.
 I asked his name and he replied, it is Jag… Jagdeep Singh.
 People in New York are unable to say Jagdeep Singh so I am better known by the name of Jag.
 I am living in Kalga with a family who takes care of me.
-I love to design travel websites and currently I am developing a website for listing out cafes & hotels on a common platform named http://www.kalgahomestays.com.
-Jag seemed to be totally a gem of person living his life the way he wants.
-Asking about his future plans he said I will go back to New York after this vacation and will decide whether to live with his wife along the beach side florida or will come back here.
+I love to design travel websites and currently, I am developing a website for listing out cafes & hotels on a common platform named http://www.kalgahomestays.com.
+Jag seemed to be totally a gem of a person living his life the way he wants.
+Asking about his future plans he said I will go back to New York after this vacation and will decide whether to live with his wife along beachside Florida or will come back here.
 To my surprise he told me that he is a pass out from Department of Economics, Punjab University, Chandigarh and has also taught in Pre-engineering at Punjab engineering college, Chandigarh.
 We had a good laugh, discussions on our lives spent and finally exchanged our contacts.
 He asked if I know from he can get fresh goat meat at Bhuntar and that was the reason why he had come from Kalga to Bhuntar.
 He offered us to visit Kalga on 19th October i.e. on his birthday.
-I thanked him for the invitation and finally we parted our ways at Bhuntar.
+I thanked him for the invitation and finally, we parted our ways at Bhuntar.
 Nothing beats meeting new people, hearing their stories and getting inspired from them.
 It was just a simple hello which made me a new friend named Jag…..
 Jag NYC.

 After reaching Buntar we boarded the HRTC bus to Chandigarh and reached by 11:15 PM.
 We rested for the day.
 Remembering the two days well spent in such a pristine village stripped of all luxuries and materialistic desires, I walked into my office.